The Word of the Year: Jamaica Off

 Inconsistencies around the globe

-Everyday communication is always an indicator of what is currently going on in society.
+The communication spoken in everyday life is always a yardstick of what is going on in society.
 The words used in everyday life are the fine window panes of the global state.
-Because alternative and facts go together as well as cow and plane.
-'Alternative facts' makes as much sense as 'flying cow', namely none.
+Because alternatives and facts go together as well as cow and plane.
+'Alternative facts' does so much Sense like "flying cow", namely none.

 Either something is an alternative or a fact.
 Both together, however, also expresses the ongoing inconsistencies, which at the moment the globe like a Burglind storm (... where the word part "castle" so not at all on something as dynamic as a storm fits) umwinden.
 It already starts with the term "UnWORT of the Year".
 With 'alternative facts' two words are pronounced for the first time an un-word.
 Yes, either we choose a word or a term.
 But announcing a word, and then choosing two, is a contradiction.
 But it still goes on: